data-dot-all/dataall/documentation/userguide/docs/metadata_forms.md

 User with required access can attach metadata form to Organization, Environment or Dataset.
 To attach new metadata form or view already attached use the tab "Metadata" on entity view page.

 In the column on the left all attached metadata forms are listed.
-When user clicks on the form, it content appears on the right.
+When user clicks on the form, its content appears on the right.
 The attached form can be deleted by click on "bin" icon next to form name in the list.

 ![metadata form attached_list](pictures/metadata_forms/attached_mf_list.png#zoom#shadow)